JustinBilleci/cs50-notes/README.md

 -ASCII = maps between numbers and letters.
 In ASCII the number 1 = 49.
 ASCII can represent 256 total characters, to solve this we add more bits, bytes, etc.

 -Unicode is an organization dedicated to capturing all forms of human language.

--
+Unicode also created the emoji

+-There is many ways color can be shown on computers but RGB is the most common.

+-images are represented by a multitude of pixels of varying colors to compose an image. videos do the same but the pixels change colors over a period of time.

+-videos are basically just a flipbook. a sequence of pictures which themselves are made of pixels.